 Many companies are using social media marketing to improve their customer service and to engage consumers, says Grossman, adding that businesses can apply this strategy to improve their recruiting.

 “Some progressive companies like T-Mobile are doing Facebook video streams showing what a day in the life of an employee at the company is like,” Grossman says.
-Businesses are also beginning to use Twitter chats to answer questions from job seekers, Grossman adds.
+Businesses are also using Twitter chats to answer questions from job seekers, Grossman adds.

-Instagram stories—a feature that lets you post photos and videos on your feed for 24 hours—can also help your company reach job seekers.
-For instance, you can use stories to share photos from a fun event, like the company’s holiday or an employee appreciation day.
+Instagram stories can also help your company reach job seekers.
+For instance, you can use stories to share photos from a fun event, like the company’s holiday party or an employee appreciation day.

-Integrate artificial intelligence and machine learning into your marketing
+Integrate A.I. and machine learning into your marketing

-You can improve how you market a job and stay relevant to today’s job seekers, your organization has to embrace the latest recruiting technology.
-As Smith puts it: “If your company doesn’t adopt new technology, you’re not going to attract the best talent.”
+You can improve how you market a job and stay relevant to today’s job seekers by embracing the latest recruiting technology.
+As Smith puts it, “If your company doesn’t adopt new technology, you’re not going to attract the best talent.”

-Some companies are now using chatbots on their job posting websites, Grossman says.
-These computer programs—traditionally used to send customers instant messages when they land on business-to-consumer website—can help job seekers with basic tasks, like submitting a job application and troubleshooting technical issues.
+Some companies use chatbots on their job posting websites, Grossman says.
+These computer programs — traditionally used to send customers instant messages when they land on business-to-consumer website — can help job seekers with basic tasks, like submitting a job application and troubleshooting technical issues.
 A.I. can also help with targeting, vetting, interviewing, and selecting quality candidates.

 Show your commitment to work-life balance